Agent settings: Mobile iOS Configuration

 •Global HTTP Proxy: Configure settings for the global HTTP proxy for supervised devices.

-•Content Filter: Whitelist or blacklist URLs, and create plugin and content filters for devices.
+•Content Filter: Allow or deny URLs, and create plugin and content filters for devices.

 •Domains: Define unmarked email, managed domains, and password auto-fill domains.